mpoiriert/data-tester/docs/getting_started.rst

 to make some test **optional**:

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-If-Path-Is-Readable
-   :caption: If Path Is Readable
+   :caption: Example: If Path Is Readable
    :emphasize-lines: 3
    :start-after: //example-start: IfPathIsReadable
    :end-before: //example-end: IfPathIsReadable
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php

 This obviously make more sense with a combination of **each**.
 In this more complex example lets say you receive a list of users object that don't have the same properties available:

 .. literalinclude:: ../test/ExampleTest.php
+   :name: Example-If-Path-Is-Readable-And-Each
-   :caption: If Path Is Readable And Each
+   :caption: Example If Path Is Readable And Each
    :emphasize-lines: 6,29
    :start-after: //example-start: IfPathIsReadableAndEach
    :end-before: //example-end: IfPathIsReadableAndEach
    :dedent: 8
-   :prepend: "       <?php
+   :prepend: <?php